- 1 My Failed Attempts at Dunking (and it wasn’t even my fault)

 - 10 What Can You Expect from the Program?

-The guy is a 30-year-old athlete who continually struggled with his jump.
+My guest’s name is Josh, and he’s a 30-year-old athlete who continually struggled with his jump.

-He tried many different ways to increase his vertical, but it wasn’t until lately that he finally got his victory over gravity.
+He tried many different ways to increase his vertical, but it wasn’t until lately that he finally got his win over gravity.

 Hey guys!
-Josh here, and thanks for checking out my review.
+Josh here, and thanks for checking out my Vert Shock review.

 But then, there’s this guy behind you who’s holding his own dunk contest and is getting all the attention from the crowd.